echoprotocol/echowiki/FAQ/README.md

 ### Replay Attack Protection

-The replay attack protection  prevents the replay of the same transaction on different chains on network of Ethereum by adding id chain addiction.
-Implementation features of this protection you can see [here](https://eips.ethereum.org/EIPS/eip-155#list-of-chain-ids).
+The replay attack protection prevents a replay of the same transaction on different chains on Ethereum network by adding chain id to sign a transaction.
+You can see implementation features [here](https://eips.ethereum.org/EIPS/eip-155#list-of-chain-ids).

 ## Agenda for Adoption